Saurabhtbj1201/instagram-clone/readme.md

 - `signup.html`: The signup page for creating a new account.
 - `facebook-login.html`: A page styled for Facebook login.
 - `styles.css`: Shared styles for the project.
-- `styles-login.css`: Specific styles for the login page.
+- `login.css`: Specific styles for the login page.
-- `styles-signup.css`: Specific styles for the signup page.
+- `signup.css`: Specific styles for the signup page.
 - `facebook-styles.css`: Specific styles for the Facebook login page.

 ## How to Use